eProsima/DDS-Record-Replay/docs/rst/recording/user_interface/usage.rst

         -

     *   - Version Argument
-        - It shows the current version of the DDS Recorder and the hash of the last commit of the compiled code.
+        - It shows the current version of the DDS Recorder and |br|
+          the hash of the last commit of the compiled code.
         - ``-v``, ``--version``
         -
         -